cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Query Optimization
 ------------------
 Effective query optimization mechanism is critical for a Data Stream Management System that needs to perform sophisticated query processing at line speeds.
-Tigon uses a large number of optimizations to lower the processing cost for both HFTA and LFTA queries.
+TigonSQL uses a large number of optimizations to lower the processing cost for both HFTA and LFTA queries.
 The range of techniques employed includes conventional optimizations based on relational algebra (pushing selection and projection as low as possible, join reordering) and a number of unique streaming query optimizations.
-In the following subsections we give an overview of streaming-specific Tigon.
+In the following subsections we give an overview of streaming-specific TigonSQL.

 Splitting Selection and Aggregation Queries ...........................................